 “Our Joint Terrorism Task Force agents and officers interviewed Shahzad early this morning,” Pistole said, and he was “cooperative and provided valuable intelligence and evidence.”

 Shahzad is in custody and faces a variety of terrorism charges, but the case is ongoing.
 The Bureau continues to investigate leads here and internationally, and we are conducting a forensic examination of all evidence collected by the NYPD.
 “We also want to test the potential impact of the device to ascertain what would have happened had it worked as intended,” Pistole said.

 Pistole and others thanked vigilant citizens, like the vendor in Times Square who reported the suspicious vehicle to authorities.
 “This investigation, like others we have handled in the past year, once again reminds us that our work is not finished” with regard to terrorists, he added.
 “We will continue to work side by side with our partners—and with citizens across the country—to find and stop those who would do us harm.”

-Anyone who believes they may have additional information that could assist in this investigation, please contact the FBI at 1-800-CALL-FBI, https://tips.fbi.gov/, or call the New York Police Department at 1-800-577-TIPS.
+Anyone who believes they may have additional information that could assist in this investigation, please contact the FBI at 1-800-CALL-FBI, submit a tip to the FBI electronically, or call the New York Police Department at 1-800-577-TIPS.